quex-tech/developer-docs/general/data_delivery.md

 the callback is the request id. `IdType` of `FlowId` means that the data was delivered as a result of the off-chain initiation, and delivered solely by flow id (which is passed to the callback as an id in this case).

-## On-Chain Initiated Data Transfer
+## On-Chain initiated data transfer

 Having the flow registered, the on-chain data request is created by calling `createRequest(uint256 flowId)` on Quex Core.
 Note that this function is payable, and the value of native coins must be attached to it.
 This value consists of